 Foster Gardens, Byodo-In Temple & On to Turtle Bay

-It was time to leave Honolulu for the last time, but before doing so I wanted to visit Foster Gardens to see its renowned specimen trees and orchids.
+This is on of a continuing series of posts from na visit to Hawaii’s four main islands that Alison and I took a few years ago.
+It has been updated for accuracy as of 2021.
+In the last post I described our visit to the Iolani Palace and the historic district of Honolulu.
+It now was time to leave Honolulu, but before doing so I wanted to visit Foster Gardens to see its renowned specimen trees and orchids.
 Bequeathed to the city by the Foster family it is now a 13.5 acre Garden of Eden not far from the historical district and Chinatown.

 After paying the modest admission fee you are free to stroll around or, as we did, follow the path on the map that you are given on admission.
 This will take you through all the major areas in about an hour.
 On the day we visited there were few other visitors and little traffic noise, despite being located right in the city.